-Today the castle is operated by the Friends of Oystermouth Castle, and is generally open 11-5pm between Easter and October (please check the official website for the current times).
-The castle grounds and nearby woodland walks are available all year.
+Today the castle is operated by the Friends of Oystermouth Castle and is generally open 11-5pm between Easter and October (please check the official website for the current times).
+The castle grounds and nearby woodland walks are open all year.

 About Oystermouth Castle

 Address: Castle Avenue, The Mumbles, Gower, Glamorgan, Wales, SA3 4BA